peterkwells/uk-govt-cat-dashboard/README.md

 The data is gathered from each of these sources, analysed and posted to Bothan via [Zapier](https://zapier.com).
 The dashboard will be updated whenever the cat register receives a new data commit or at the start of each month.

-Definitions:
+## Definitions

-Schrödingers gov cats are entries in the register with status 'Inactive' SW1 cats is the sum of entries in postcodes SW1[0-9] Total gov cats is the number of entries in the register Active gov cats is the number of cats in the register with status 'Active' Total UK cats is the sum of all entries in the cat population data Total UK governent departments is a manual sum of the data on gov.uk.
++ Schrödingers gov cats are entries in the register with status 'Inactive'
++ SW1 cats is the sum of entries in postcodes SW1[0-9]
++ Total gov cats is the number of entries in the register
++ Active gov cats is the number of cats in the register with status 'Active'
++ Total UK cats is the sum of all entries in the cat population data
++ Total UK governent departments is a manual sum of the data on gov.uk.
 Please suggest somewhere I can easily automate reading it :)

 p.s. not got an earworm yet?
 Listen to [love cats](https://www.youtube.com/watch?v=mcUza_wWCfA)